 Good communication can’t happen without candor.
 The Merriam-Webster definition of “candor” includes “unreserved, honest, or sincere expression.”
 In communication, that means transparency: no hidden agenda, no masking of true motivations, no unspoken requests.
 A candid person is not rude or malicious, but seeks an open dialogue.

 You can demonstrate candor by giving feedback.
 Providing feedback to a colleague can feel like a perilous task, especially if the person does not report to you.
 What do you say?
 How will your co-worker respond?
 What if you get angry?
-Mark Horstman and Mike Auzenne of Manager Tools offer a feedback model: First, state the behavior.
-Then, describe the impact.
+Mark Horstman and Mike Auzenne of Manager Tools offer a feedback model: First, ask for permission to give feedback.
+Second, state the behavior.
+Third, describe the impact of the behavior.
+And fourth, if a person reports to you, it’s appropriate to discuss next steps.

 It sounds like this: “Roger, when you come to the meeting five minutes late, it sets us all behind.”
 Feedback can be positive as well: “Jennifer, thanks for delivering that project on time.
 It made us all look good with our client.”